ashadria1/budget-tracker/README.md

   - [Questions](#Issues)
   - [Related Links](#Links)

+  ## Description
+  🔍 Giving users a fast and easy way to track their money is important, but allowing them to access that information anytime is even more important.
+Having offline functionality is paramount to our applications success.
+This Budget Tracker application uses Progressive Web Apps to allow for offline access and functionality.
+The user will be able to add expenses and deposits to their budget with or without a connection.
+When entering transactions offline, they should populate the total when brought back online.

+  Offline Functionality:

+  * Enter deposits offline

+  * Enter expenses offline

+When brought back online:

+  * Offline entries should be added to tracker.

 ## Story
 AS AN avid traveller
 I WANT to be able to track my withdrawals and deposits with or without a data/internet connection